 Update Your Images.

 Images can make or break your web design efforts.
 Blurry, low-quality images are perceived as unprofessional and untrustworthy.
 In fact, according to a study by ResearchGate, 94% of people say that websites with good designs are more trustworthy.
-There are many free sites we’ve discovered over the years that offer images and other media for use, for free (and it’s legal).
+There are many free sites that offer images and other media for use, for free (and it’s legal).
 Just be sure you understand to always take note of the licensing.
 Some websites will only let you use the image as is, while others require you to display the creator credit.
 Others, with the Creative Commons Zero license, give unlimited license to modify, re-use, or even sell.